 These German sweets are popular all throughout fall – from Oktoberfest to the many Christmas markets around Germany.
 Recipe here.

 Freshly baked goods are a staple of German life and the realm of the sweet ones among them includes a variety of decadent treats.

 These yeast rolls are sweetened with milk and have a soft and airy texture.
 Sometimes they can be stuffed with cherries or other seasonal fruit, most often they are served freshly baked along with warm vanilla sauce.
 Recipe here.

 Most commonly fried, but with baked variations as well.
 The classic Berlin donut is soft, airy and filled with jam.
 Hundreds upon hundreds of variations exist, but this recipe is for the original.

 A ‘mess’ of torn pieces of sweet, fluffy pancakes with nice caramelization served with raisins (frequently soaked in rum).
-It has Austrian origins.
-The story goes that Austrian Emperor Francis Joseph I (1830–1916) loved eating this dessert, hence the name (Kaiser=emperor).
+This dessert has Austrian origins.
+The story goes that Austrian Emperor Francis Joseph I (1830–1916) loved eating this dish, hence the name (Kaiser=emperor).
 Kaiserschmarrn has many variations, but the classic recipe is our favorite.